Adaun-Pere/Data-Analysis-Portfolio/AdventureWorks_SQL/README.md

 Identify the different customer segments in the business.

 **Insight:**
-The analysis reveals four distinct customer segments, helping the business better understand its customer base.
+The analysis groups customers into four distinct customer segments( Low, medium, high and top), helping the business better understand its customer base.

 **Business Value:**
 - Enables customer segmentation